School lunch rules OK refined grains, low-fat chocolate milk

 The American Heart Association encouraged schools to “stay the course” and commit to meeting the stricter standards that started going into effect in 2012.
 The Center for Science in the Public Interest also said the decision to roll back the whole-grain requirement makes no sense because most schools were already in compliance.

-Those still struggling to do so would have eventually been able to comply as well, said Colin Schwartz, the center’s deputy director of legislative affairs.
+Those still struggling to meet the standard would have eventually been able to comply as well, said Colin Schwartz, the center’s deputy director of legislative affairs.

-For the current school year, the USDA said 20 percent of school food authorities were applying for exemptions to the whole-grain rule.
+For the current school year, the USDA said 20 percent of schools were applying for exemptions to the whole-grain rule.
 Pasta, tortillas, biscuits and grits were the most commonly requested items for exemption, it said.

 The USDA school lunch program provides low-cost or free lunches in public schools and other institutions.
 Last year, it served an estimated 30 million children.